TBID Frequently Asked Questions (FAQs)

 How does my property pay?

-The CVB collects the assessment on a monthly basis from lodging businesses located within the boundaries of the TBID.
-Hotel properties remit the assessment directly to the CVB using a form provided to them each month.
+Visit GPS collects the assessment on a monthly basis from lodging businesses located within the boundaries of the TBID.
+Hotel properties remit the assessment directly to Visit GPS using a form provided to them each month.
 Vacation rental properties will see the TBID assessment added to the forms they remit to their respective cities or the county each month.
-The cities or county will collect the funds and remit them to the CVB.
+The cities or county will collect the funds and remit them to Visit GPS.

 What does my property get out of it?